sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 * Check that your host clipboard ring doesn't have anything sensitive.
 * Log in to guest.
 * Make guest machine window bigger to avoid guest windows staying maximized after opening and closing them.
 This resolution will be remembered in the product, so don't make it too big either.
 Maybe no bigger than 1860 x 960.
 How about 1600x900.
-* Upgrade: sudo apt update && sudo apt dist-upgrade
+* Upgrade using Software Updater.
+Then upgrade from Terminal: sudo apt update && sudo apt dist-upgrade
 * Reboot to run any new kernel.

 ### Configure